ace-dent/demo-toybox/VCCC2024/README.md

 -- 396 chars / 53 bytes PXA compressed
 ```

 I think 53 bytes represents the best we can do with PXA compression and is close to the 40 byte minimum I specified...
 BUT!...
-The VCCC competition rules excludes the use of these built in file compressors, to level the playing field and encourage some *actual* coding!
+The VCCC competition rules exclude the use of these built in file compressors, to level the playing field and encourage some *actual* coding!

 ### 3. Coding patterns

 Ok, first effort to code something.
 Exploit repetitions in the symbols.

 ```lua